 Island Hopping to Ko Laoliang from Ko Sukon

 We headed to Ko Laoliang after the completion of our seafood mission in Ko Sukon.

+The sea was relatively steady at the time, and so the boat trip was easy and pleasant.
 Along the way were scenic rocky islets that jut dramatically from the sea.
 Raptors sometimes wheel in lazy circles over them.

 Glamping in Ko Laoliang

 I will take a moment to describe the camping grounds.

 When you arrive they would have erected the tents, based on the expected guest arrivals.
 If there are a number of them of the same type that you’ve booked, you can pick your location.
 You can choose whether you want the one far at the end, or the row closest to the beach, or closer to the restaurant, where you will be served the buffet style meals.
 The toilet and shower facilities are centrally located.